Key Takeaways:

 Graduate Tuition/Fees: $12,140

-Western Kentucky University’s online master’s in biology program is designed for students with the ambition to tackle a graduate program but are apprehensive about the research requirements needed for most graduate science degrees.
-You will still need to complete a series of online courses and the 30 credit hours required of the degree, but a non-thesis track is available.
+Western Kentucky University’s online master’s in biology program is designed for students who aspire to tackle a graduate program but are apprehensive about the research requirements needed for most graduate science degrees.
+You will still need to complete a series of online courses and the 30 credit hours required for the degree, but a non-thesis track is available.

-To add to the flexibility of the program, courses are available online during every term, including summer.
-Admission requirements are stringent and include a minimum 3.0 GPA and satisfactory GRE scores.
-Western Kentucky is ranked by U.S. News and World Report as the 34th best regional university in the South.
+To enhance the program’s flexibility, courses are available online during every term, including summer.
+Admission requirements are stringent, including a minimum 3.0 GPA and satisfactory GRE scores.
+U.S. News and World Report ranks Western Kentucky as the 34th-best regional university in the South.

 Also, the online bachelor’s and master’s programs have ranked consistently among the top 50 in the country.